A Simple Guide to DeFi Lending

-All the interest and on-chain liquidation fees are collected by the Minterest Treasury which buys back MNT tokens from the market and distributes them back to token holders.
+All the interest and on-chain liquidation fees are collected by the Minterest Treasury which buys back MINTY tokens from the market and distributes them back to token holders.
 Such action generates a strong flywheel effect, as more users want to bring extra supply on-board, get more powerful buyback, and earn higher yields.
 Moreover, the Minterest emission structure incentivises users to adopt a long term strategy through extra rewards for loyalty.

 Unlike other DeFi protocols that only focus on liquidity-based incentives and borrowing, Minterest uses a special emission structure that is allocated via three buckets.

-- Boost Emission: 15M MNT tokens (30%) of the total Emissions Rewards pool is the maximum possible allocation over 5 years to liquidity providers who hold Minterest NFTs.
+- Boost Emission: 15M MINTY tokens (30%) of the total Emissions Rewards pool is the maximum possible allocation over 5 years to liquidity providers who hold Minterest NFTs.
 Boost Emission is issued in proportion to Emission Rewards, i.e. an NFT with a 30% boost in emission results in the user receiving a 30% boost in their specific amount of Emission Rewards.

 The adoption of DeFi lending protocols will continue to grow, especially as more crypto enthusiasts enter the market and provide the network effect that will, and is, driving the market.
 As liquidity grows, so will opportunities for market participants who traditionally use more passive assets to balance their investment strategies.
 Minterest and its unique features like auto-liquidation, buyback, and emission structure stand at the forefront of a vast, DeFi lending market.